Life as We Knew It (novel): Plot

-Lisa: Miranda's stepmother, whose child Miranda will be godmother to.

-Megan Wayne: Miranda's devoutly Christian friend, who began going to church after their friend Becky died.
-She later begins to starve herself with the encouragement of her pastor, who tells the congregation that God is punishing humans for their sins.

-Sammi: One of Miranda's friends, who has dated several boys and fights with Megan, who believes that she leads an immoral life.
-She later leaves town with George, who she believes will protect her.

-George: Sammi's 30-year-old boyfriend, with whom she moves to Nashville.

-Becky: Miranda's friend, whose death prior to the book's events caused her, Megan, and Sammi to begin to separate.

-Dan: A boy on Miranda's swim team, with whom she begins swimming in Miller's Pond after the local indoor pool closes.
-They have a short-lived romance before Dan leaves in search of a better place to live.

-Horton: The family's cat, who is particularly close to Jonny.

-Mrs. Wayne: Megan's mother, who worries that she is starving herself, as she does not share her religious beliefs.

-Brandon Erlich: An ice skater from the town who is training for the Olympics and whom Miranda later meets at a frozen lake, where they talk and skate together.
-Although she returns to the lake, she does not see him again, and it is implied that he either died or left.

-Reverend Marshall: The pastor at Megan's church.
-By telling his congregation that God will sustain them and behaving in a falsely caring manner, he ensures that they will bring him food, which angers Miranda.

-Mayor Ford and Tom Danworth: The town's mayor and a city employee, who organize a food distribution system.

 Reception

 Kirkus Reviews said that "death is a constant threat, and Pfeffer instills despair right to the end but is cognizant to provide a ray of hope with a promising conclusion.
 Plausible science fiction with a frighteningly realistic reminder of recent tragedies here and abroad."
 Ilene Cooper said in her review for Booklist that "each page is filled with events both wearying and terrifying and infused with honest emotions.
 Pfeffer bring's cataclysmic tragedy very close."

 Awards

 Pfeffer's book was named Young Adult Library Services Association's Best Books for Young Adults in 2007, and shortlisted for the Andre Norton Award for Outstanding Science Fiction or Fantasy Book of 2007.
 In addition, it won the Booklist Editor's Choice Award for Books for Youth (Older Reader's Category) in 2006.
 It was nominated for the 2009 Rebecca Caudill Young Readers' Book Award and won the Truman Readers Award of 2009.